Kangdong Residence: Location

-The residence is located in Kangdong-gun, a suburban county of Pyongyang, around 30 km northeast of Kim Il-sung Square.
+The residence is located in Kangdong-gun, a suburban county of Pyongyang, around 30 km northeast of Kim Il Sung Square.
 Taedong River is just 1 km to the north.
 The size of the whole leadership complex is around 4 km2.
-According to Kim Jong-il’s former bodyguard Lee Young-kuk there are at least eight North Korean leader’s residences outside Pyongyang.
+According to Kim Jong Il's former bodyguard Lee Young-kuk there are at least eight North Korean leader's residences outside Pyongyang.

 Description

-The compound was constructed in the 1980s and expanded in the 1990s under the order of Kim Jong-il.
-It contains buildings for Kim Jong-il, his late wife Ko Yong-hui, his sister Kim Kyong-hui and his brother-in-law Jang Sung-taek.
+The compound was constructed in the 1980s and expanded in the 1990s under the order of Kim Jong Il.
+It contains buildings for Kim Jong Il, his late wife Ko Yong Hui, his sister Kim Kyong-hui and his brother-in-law Jang Sung-taek.

 The area is mostly used as a summer residence, to spend holidays or for parties with close officials.
 The estate has an elaborate garden, set around many lakes.
 There are numerous guest houses, and a banqueting hall.
 The whole compound is a maximum security area, surrounded by two armored fence lines with guards huts and checkpoints, clearly visible on satellite pictures.
-Kim Jong-il’s former cook Kenji Fujimoto worked and lived in a guest house within the compound and provided some photographs dated 1989.
+Kim Jong Il's former cook Kenji Fujimoto worked and lived in a guest house within the compound and provided some photographs dated 1989.
 Analysis of satellite pictures showed that the area changed significantly since then and even after 2006 new buildings and a new railway station were established.
-Defectors reported that in Hyangmok-ri, not far from the residence and from the Mausoleum of Tangun, Kim Jong-un’s birthplace is being built, though he was actually born in Changsong, North Pyongan Province.
+Defectors reported that in Hyangmok-ri, not far from the residence and from the Mausoleum of Tangun, Kim Jong Un's birthplace is being built, though he was actually born in Changsong, North Pyongan Province.

 Facilities

+The residence has many facilities for entertainment of the residents and their families :